MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-translator-resource.md

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/components/Question.tsx" id="ValidateAnswerUseMutation" :::

-When the data flows back to the client component, a **useEffect** hook set the component's state for the answer.
+When the data flows back to the client component, a **useEffect** hook sets the component's state for the answer.
 This allows the UI to display based on correctness of the user's answer.

 :::code language="TypeScript" source="~/../js-e2e-graphql-nextjs-triviagame/components/Question.tsx" id="ValidateAnswerUseEffect" :::